BMorganDev/my-python-beginnings/README.md

 ## Future Improvements
 - Save contacts to a file so they persist after closing
 - Add option to update contact info

+# Day 7: Calculator with Functions

+A Python calculator program that uses functions to perform addition, subtraction, multiplication, and division.

+## Features
+- Uses functions for reusable code
+- Handles division by zero
+- User chooses the operation

+## Technologies Used
+- Python 3
+- Functions

+## How to Run
+1. Copy the code into a Python environment
+2. Run the file and follow the prompts

+## Future Improvements
+- Allow multiple calculations without restarting
+- Add advanced operations like exponent, square root, etc.